elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 We'll use this function to implement the following functionality:

 > When a user clicks a given bar in our chart,
-> Then that bar is highlighed
+> Then that bar is highlighted

 Something like this: